Yandex Cloud

 • Username you will use to connect to the database in the cluster.

-• Databases you want to connect to.
-You can only connect to the databases that exist in this cluster.
-The user you specified must have access to them.
+• Databases: List of databases you want to access.
+You can only connect to the databases within the current cluster.
+The user account you specified must have permissions to access these databases.

 6. Click Create.